 by Jim Kasprzak

-- Recent NC tax cuts for the wealthy and corporations have been balance by an expansion of sales taxes, the elimination of the Earned Income Credit for low-income workers, and a changes to the personal deduction so that lower income and middle class workers are paying more.
+- Recent NC tax cuts for the wealthy and corporations have been balanced by an expansion of sales taxes, the elimination of the Earned Income Credit for low-income workers, and changes to the personal deduction so that lower income and middle class workers are paying more.

 - Large cuts in taxes must result in cuts to those government programs that result in more jobs and an expanding economy.

-- State spending on education has been drastictly reduced with serious implications for the future economic growth of out state.
+- State spending on education has been drastically reduced with serious implications for the future economic growth of our state.